mcharytoniuk/octobercms-headless/README.md

 forms through reusing OctoberCMS form behavior and the ability to expose API for going headless.

+You do not need to generate or build models, this plugin stores data in the database but it's designed in a way that doesn't require any database maintenance on your side.

 ## Requirements

 This plugin requires https://github.com/alsofronie/eloquent-uuid library.